Canon 5D Mark II vs Sony A9

-The Canon EOS 5D Mark II and the Sony Alpha A9 are two professional cameras that were officially introduced, respectively, in September 2008 and April 2017.
+The Canon EOS 5D Mark II and the Sony Alpha A9 are two professional cameras that were revealed to the public, respectively, in September 2008 and April 2017.
 The 5D Mark II is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark II vs Sony A9

 An illustration of the physical size and weight of the Canon 5D Mark II and the Sony A9 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.